 Q: What is a service mark?

 A: A service mark is a mark that is used in conjunction with services.
 The rules that apply to trademarks also generally apply to service marks.

 A: A business has some legal rights simply because it has used a mark.
 Better protection is available through registration of the mark with the U.S. Patent and Trademark Office.
 A person can apply for registration before his or her business begins using the mark.

 Q: What is the effect of federal registration of a trademark?

 A: Except in certain situations, once a trademark is registered, the owner of the registration is the only one in the United States who may use the trademark in conjunction with goods and services for which the mark has been registered.
 A trademark also serves as protection against competitors' use of confusingly similar marks for similar goods and services.

 Q: Does it matter when a person applies for registration?

 A: It can make a big difference.
-If a company does not register a trademark, another firm in the same business may be able to use it.
-The other firm may also obtain a federal registration, which may limit the first company's ability to use the mark.
+If a business does not register its trademark, another business in the same field may be able to use it.
+The other business may also obtain a federal registration, which may limit the first user's ability to use the mark.
 The legal rules in such situations are tricky.
 One thing is certain: the earlier a business entity registers its mark with the U.S. Patent and Trademark Office, the stronger the entity's legal position will be in the event a trademark problem arises.

 Q: Can a trademark be registered with the State of Ohio instead of the U.S. Trademark Office?

 A: Most states, including Ohio, will register a trademark.
 A state registration, however, usually only documents that someone is using a mark.
 It does not provide the legal rights available through federal registration.